 M. YakimaM.
 Yakima is an award-winning artist whose work has been recognized across the Southeast for its expressive power, technical skill, and distinctive artistic voice.
 Over the past two decades, Yakima’s work has received honors in painting, drawing, watercolor, pastel, oils, mixed media, folk art, and photographic imagery at juried festivals, museum exhibitions, and regional art events.
 Notable recognitions include Best in Show at the Ohr-O’Keefe Museum of Art’s ColOhr Festival, multiple Juror’s and Judge’s Awards, and top placements at festivals such as Red River Revel, Festival on the Green, Riverwalk Arts Festival, TroyFest, and Artoberfest.
 Yakima’s consistent recognition reflects a sustained commitment to artistic exploration and craftsmanship, with work that resonates across mediums and themes and continues to earn distinction within diverse juried contexts.

-View more of M. Yakima' work at: https://poshmark.com/closet/wise8angel |
+View more of M. Yakima' work on Poshmark: Angel 8 |

-Schoen Heier BonuraSchoen’s work is inspired by the natural beauty and energetic presence of crystals, blending fine art with Earth’s natural forms—especially geode structures.
+Schoen Heier BonuraSchoen Heier Bonura’s work is inspired by the natural beauty and energetic presence of crystals, blending fine art with Earth’s natural forms—especially geode structures.
 Founded in 2025, Eternal Elements Art by Schoen creates one-of-a-kind pieces guided by intuition, where layered resin and shimmering crystals reveal depth, movement, and light.

 She creates commissioned and memorial works honoring meaningful moments and loved ones, including tribute art infused with a small portion of ashes from a human or pet.
 Each piece is titled and includes information about the energetic properties of the crystals used.
 In 2025, her work received multiple local exhibition honors, including a Merit Award, Honorable Mention, and 2nd Place in Mixed Media.
 Schoen lives in Enterprise, Alabama, and is also a 500-Hour RYT Yoga Instructor specializing in Ashtanga, Iyengar principles, and Yoga Nidra.
 You can Contact Schoen at: [email protected] |

 Courtney MaddoxCourtney Maddox has been refining the process of long exposure photography for the better part of 15 years.
 Her 'light paintings' are a mixture of surrealism, imagination, and patience that validate the expression "there's more than meets the eye."
 Armed with an idea, various flashlights, a tripod, and the night sky, it never ceases to amaze her what she will capture next.
 Courtney says, "It's easy to maintain my focus with long exposure photography due to the nervous anticipation coupled with excitement during the process.
 The adrenaline spike felt when unrealistic expectations create incredible results is unparalleled."
 All of Courtney's light paintings are raw, unedited photos, as she is aggressive with preserving the natural state of the light she is capturing.
-She currently resides in Elba, AL with her husband and their vocal dog, Bowie.
+She lives in Elba, AL with her husband and their vocal dog, Bowie.
 As a modern day renaissance woman, she can be found with her hands in just about anything, from speaking at tech conferences to daydreaming on her next big project.
 She wants to thank her friends and family for the support that has kept her grounded in creativity throughout the years.
 Her goal is to 'expose' more people to the various stages of light through the unique style of long exposure photography.

-To see more of Rachel's work, go to: Instagram: @rachels_artstudio |
+See more of Rachel's work on Instagram: @rachels_artstudio |

 Heidi TilleryHeidi Tillery's artistic style is characterized by a love of loose forms, impressionism and abstract expressions, all brought to life with a playful palette of fun, lively colors.
 Drawing inspiration from her life experiences, family and friends, Heidi's work resonates with warmth and joy, inviting viewers to connect with the emotions behind each piece.
-Always eager to try new techniques and mediums, Heidi enjoys the challenge of mixed medium styles, which allows her to express her creativity in diverse ways.
-Through her art, she seeks to bring happiness to others, making each creation not just a piece of art, but an experience filled with joy and imagination.
-Always eager to try new techniques and mediums, Heidi enjoys the challenge of mixed medium styles, which allows her to express her creativity in diverse ways.
-Through her art, she seeks to bring happiness to others, making each creation not just a piece of art, but an experience filled with joy and imagination.